dstackai/dstack.github.io/docs/install-cli.md

 ## Register a user

-To set up runners, you'll need to obtain your `Personal Access Token`.
-To do that, you have to register a user with `dstack.ai`.
-This can be done via the CLI:
+To obtain a `Personal Access Token`, you have to register a user with `dstack.ai`.

+This can be done via a CLI command:

 ```bash
 dstack register
 ```

-It will prompt you to select a user name (only latin characters, digits and underscores are allowed), and specify your email.
+It will prompt you to select a username (only latin characters, digits and underscores are allowed), and specify your email.
 To verify the email address, it will send you a verification code that you'll have to confirm.

-Now, you are fully authorized on this machine to perform any operations via the CLI.
-The obtained `Personal Access Token` can be later used to set up runners.

-!!! note ""
-    The authorization is done via the `Personal Access Token` that is stored in `~/.dstack/config.yaml` file.
+The `Personal Access Token` that is associated with your user is now stored in the `~/.dstack/config.yaml` file.
+Now, all your commands of the `dstack` CLI will be authorized and associated with your user.

+Later, when you'd like to set up runners on other machines, you'll need to use this `Personal Access Token`.

 !!! note "Login as existing user"
-    If you'll have to authorize the `dstack` CLI again on this or another machine, you'll can do that by using the following command:
+    If your `Personal Access Token` is not stored in the `~/.dstack/config.yaml` file (e.g. it's another machine), you can restore it by the following command:

     ```bash
     dstack login
     ```

-    This command needs the user name and the password.
-If it's correct, it authorizes the current machine to use the `dstack` CLI.
+    This command will ask your username and password.
+If credentials are correct, it will update the `~/.dstack/config.yaml` file.

-## Obtain a token
+## Get a token

-To set up runners, you'll need your `Personal Access Token`.
-This token can be obtained by the following command:
+To see your `Personal Access Token`, you can either open the `~/.dstack/config.yaml` file, or call the following command:

 ```bash
 dstack token
 ```

-You'll need this token to configure the `dstack-runner` daemon at the next step.
+!!! danger "Keep the token secure"
+    It's important that you keep this token secure and don't share it with others.
+If the token is compromised, you'll have to change it.

 !!! bug "Submit feedback"
-    Something didn't work or was unclear?
-Miss a critical feature?
-Please, [let me know](https://forms.gle/nhigiDm4FmjZdRkx5).
-I'll look into it ASAP.
+    Something doesn't work or is not clear?
+Would like to suggest a feature?
+Please, [let us know](https://forms.gle/nhigiDm4FmjZdRkx5).